MikeLankamp/fpm/docs/index.md

 int e = static_cast<int>(b);   // OK: explicit conversion to int
 ```
 You must still guard against underflow and overflow, though.

+`fpm::fixed<A, B, C>` can be constructed from an `fpm::fixed<D, E, F>` via explicit construction.
+This allows for conversion between fixed-point numbers of differing precision and range.
+Depending on the respective underlying types and number of fraction bits, this conversion may throw away high bits in the integral or low bits in the fraction.

 ## Printing and reading fixed-point numbers
 The `<fpm/ios.hpp>` header provides streaming operators.
 Simply stream an expression of type `fpm::fixed` to or from a `std::ostream`.